hivejs/hive/README.md

  * what about metrics? node-measured, https://github.com/square/cube , might make sense to abstract all this in a stats collecting provider

+## Client-side module exposure: page.js context vs. architect
+There is some redundancy between exposing a module as a client-side provider (an architect service) and exposing it via page.js's context object.
+This section's purpose is to clarify when to use what:

+### Client-side providers
+If your module has value beyond the scope of a single page, then you should expose it as a client-side provider.
+This was done, for example, with `hive-ui-auth`, which is used by `hive-ui-editor`, however there might be various other instances where authentication is necessary, therefore it is exposed as a provider.

+### Page.js's context
+If your module is tailored for a particular page and specifically depends on some features of that page, as is the case with the document page (`/:id`), and you can't think of a reason why anyone would need it on a different page, then you should expose it on page.js's context object.
+If however some core concept of your module does seem to be useful in other contexts, you might want to think about exposing this part as a provider while still adding it to the desired context or even outsourcing it entirely and depdening on it in a separate more specifc module that adds it to the desired context.

 ## Provider interfaces, delegators, the hooks provider -- when to use what?